vituscze/norri/README.md

 Syntax
 ------

-This is a (very rough) grammar for the language:
+This is a grammar for the language (parens and operator precedence omitted for brevity):

     module ::= top-level ";" module | λ